pttt0410/shopifyMaxPro/README.md

 ***MaxPro - Team Intern GCALLS 2016***
 ======================================

+# MAXPRO
+MaxPro is a shopify app used to connect shops.
-MAXPRO - Maximize your profit not by competition but by cooporation
+Maximize your profit not by competition but by cooporation
-## Geting Started

-### Installation
-&nbsp;Git clone or download project as zip and use SublimeText in Ubuntu to build and run
 ## Features
 * Easy set up and sign in throught Shopify, not need to have an private account.<br />
   ![alt tag](images/1.png)